benjaminion/upgrading-ethereum-book/src/book.md

 ##### `SLOTS_PER_EPOCH`

-When slots were six seconds, there were 64 slots per epoch.
-So the time between epoch boundaries is unchanged compared with the original design.
+We currently have 12 second slots and 32 slot epochs.
+In earlier designs slots were six seconds and there were 64 slots per epoch.
+So the time between epoch boundaries was unchanged when slots were lengthened.

+The choice of 32 slots per epoch is a trade-off between time to finality (we need two epochs to finalise, so we prefer to keep them as short as we can) and being as certain as possible that at least one honest proposer per epoch will make a block to update the RANDAO (for which we prefer longer epochs).

-As a reminder, epoch transitions are where the comparatively heavy beacon chain state-transition calculation occurs, so we don't want them too close together.
-On the other hand, they are also the targets for finalisation, so we don't want them too far apart.
+In addition, [epoch boundaries](/part3/transition/epoch#epoch-processing) are where the heaviest part of the beacon chain state-transition calculation occurs, so that's another reason for not having them too close together.

 Since every validator attests one every epoch, there is an interplay between the number of slots per epoch, the number of committees per slot, committee sizes, and the total number of validators.

-The choice of 32 slots per epoch is a trade-off between time to finality (we need two epochs to finalise, so we prefer to keep them as short as we can) and being as certain as possible that at least one honest proposer per epoch will make a block to update the RANDAO (for which we prefer longer epochs).

 ##### `MIN_SEED_LOOKAHEAD`